Your computer power supply is the heartbeat of your computer, providing the electrical power it needs to run. We fix computer power problems.

 Some signs of power surge computer damage from power surge or computer problems caused by lightning strikes or brownouts include:

 Damage from an electrical storm or lightning strike may not show up immediately.
 Problems like video card damage or a CD rom drive failure may turn up weeks or months after the storm has passed.
-However, if you are experiencing erratic system operation or new computer problems, call us or bring your computer in to one of our handy locations in Tucson or Marana.
+However, if you are experiencing erratic system operation or new computer problems, call us.
 Our technicians are trained to troubleshoot electric storm computer damage and get your machine working smoothly again.

 Computers and modems contain electronic components easily damaged by sudden changes in power or lightning strikes.
 Just turning off your computer is not enough to protect against sever lightning damage to computers.
 We recommend these additional steps to protect against lightning damage to computer in an electrical storm:UNPLUG - the best protection against lightning and power surges is simple.
 Turn off and unplug everything.